-This office includes activities of Person-Centered Planning and manages the DMH Call Center, the point of contact for initial screening and referral to determine eligibility for placement on the waiting list for waiver-funded supports and services.
+This office includes activities of Person-Centered Planning and manages the ADMH Call Center, the point of contact for initial screening and referral to determine eligibility for placement on the waiting list for waiver-funded supports and services.

-By 2025, Alabamians receiving supports through the DMH-DDD waivers will be engaged and empowered to build a plan and vision for their own life within the communities they live.
+By 2025, Alabamians receiving supports through the ADMH-DD waivers will be engaged and empowered to build a plan and vision for their own life within the communities they live.
 This will occur through an easily facilitated approach to Person-Centered Planning where individuals have a voice, are informed of all possibilities, and experience dignity of risk as they reach their life goals.

 Initial Planning and Public Comment Period for the Waiver Changes

 October - December: Feedback and Evaluation

 Case Manager Progress Notes Webinar

 Freedom of Choice

 ID/LAH Wavier Support Coordinator Data Collection to Support Evaluation ADIDIS Tutorial